paragjai/Classification-Of-Cardiac-Arrhythmia/README.md

 			<li><b>Check accuracies of algorithms.</b></li>
 		</ol>
 </ol>
 <b>Both of its features mentioned above has been tested with Python3.
 Every single combination of inputs worked successfully.
-GUI has a white theme to it.</b>
+GUI has a Dark theme to it.
+This was present during the paper presentation in front of the selection committee as well.</b><br>

-<b>CardiacArrhythmia.mp4 demonstrates the work accomplished by the team.</b>
+CardiacArrhythmia.mp4 demonstrates the work accomplished by the team.